sleepepi/sleepepi/virtual-machines/190-install-rails-applications.md

 /- /etc/auto.slice
 ```

-Create and add to `/etc/auto.secret`
+Create and add to `/etc/auto.secret`, the username and password are for the RFA service account.
 ```
 username=XXXX
 password=XXXX